About Our Chapter

 NCL, Inc., Sonoran Centennial Chapter is a group of mothers and daughters who have come together in a commitment to community service, leadership development and cultural experiences.

 Members shall reside in the Phoenix Metropolitan Area.
 Like all NCL, Inc. Chapters, Sonoran Centennial aims to foster the mother-daughter relationship by serving its communities together.

-Our Chapter is named for the beauty and uniqueness of the Sonoran Desert in which we live.
-It is called “Centennial,” as we were the 100th Chapter formed in the National Charity League, Inc. organization.
-We serve the mothers and daughters of north Scottsdale, Arizona.
+Our Chapter is named “Sonoran” for the beauty and uniqueness of the Sonoran Desert in which we live and also “Centennial” as we were the 100th Chapter formed in the National Charity League, Inc. organization.

 National Charity League, Inc. (NCL, Inc.) is committed to the development of mothers and daughters as leaders and is dedicated to improving local communities through hands-on volunteerism.